Layout spacing systems

 Breakpoints and Responsiveness

-In responsive design, breakpoints define how a layout adapts to different screen sizes.
+In Responsive Design, breakpoints define how a layout adapts to different screen sizes.
 For example:

 • Extra Small Devices: Below 576px—columns may transform to a vertical stack.